 Hello Empowered Aging Community,

 It has been an incredibly busy and productive time for us, and I wanted to personally share some of the recent achievements that highlight the power of our collective advocacy and the strength of our partnerships.
-From securing vital funding to welcoming a key public official to join us and tour a local long term care facility, we are making meaningful progress in our mission to champion the rights and dignity of older adults.
+From securing vital funding, to engaging in the community, to welcoming a key public official to join us and tour a local long term care facility, we are making meaningful progress in our mission to champion the rights and dignity of older adults.

-A First-Time Grant to Empower the Next Generation
+A Grant to Empower the Next Generation of MSWs

-We were honored to welcome Congressman Mark DeSaulnier to our office for an in-depth look at our Ombudsman Program.
-Congressman DeSaulnier, a long-time advocate for senior issues, spent time with our team to understand, firsthand, the critical work our ombudsmen do.
+We were honored to welcome Congressmember Mark DeSaulnier to our office for an in-depth look at our Ombudsman Program.
+Congressmember DeSaulnier, a long-time advocate for community based support services,, spent time with our team to understand, firsthand, the critical work our ombudsmen do.

 Our ombudsman program serves as a lifeline for residents in long-term care facilities, acting as an independent voice for their rights, health, and well-being.
 By visiting us, the Congressman gained valuable insight into the day-to-day challenges and successes of our work.
 His visit reaffirms the vital role of our program and underscores the importance of public officials taking a personal interest in the well-being of their most vulnerable constituents.

-These recent victories are a testament to the hard work of our staff, the dedication of our volunteers, and the unwavering support of our community partners.
-Empowered Aging remains committed to fighting for a world where every senior lives with dignity, respect, and a voice.
+Our recent and ongoing victories are a testament to the hard work of our staff, the dedication of our volunteers and interns, and the unwavering support of our community partners.
+Empowered Aging remains committed to fighting for a world where every senior lives with dignity, respect, and the knowledge that their voice matters.

 Thank you for being a part of this journey.